 Still Life begins the bestselling “Inspector Gamache” series, in which murders are investigated in a small Canadian town called Three Pines.

-This one begins during Thanksgiving week, and ends in the Winter as snow is falling.
+This one begins during Thanksgiving week, and ends in the winter as snow is falling.
 Centered on the suspicious death of a retired teacher and painter, which may have been a hunting accident or a murder, what’s unique about this mystery book (and the entire series) is how it delves into the human psyche and what lies beneath the surface of a seemingly quaint, quiet town.

 Indeed, “Still Life” is the perfect title to begin the series of familiar townspeople and their thoughtful investigator.
-(Read the books in order if you don’t want spoilers.)

 Winter by Ali Smith